SenteraLLC/ulabel/api_spec.md

     subtasks,              // object
     task_meta=null,        // object
     annotation_meta=null,  // object
-    px_per_px=1            // number
+    px_per_px=1,           // number
+    init_crop=null         // object
 )
 ```

 ### `container_id`

 *string* -- The value of the `id` attribute of the `<div>` element that ULabel is meant to occupy.
 This element must exist in the document at the time the constructor is called.

 ULabel has primarily been tested inside of divs that have been styled with `position=absolute;`, and `width`, `height`, `top`, and  `left` set.
 Stay tuned for official recommendations about this.